andrealopezpalomeque/viaje-grupo/docs/session-handoff.md

 Paste this at the start of any new Claude conversation:

-> I'm working on **Text the Check**, a collaborative expense tracking app where users log expenses via WhatsApp and view balances on a web dashboard.
+> I'm working on **Text The Check**, a collaborative expense tracking app where users log expenses via WhatsApp and view balances on a web dashboard.
 >
 > **Tech Stack:**
 > - `/client`: Nuxt.js + Tailwind + Pinia (Firebase Hosting)